cis547/cis547.github.io/_labs/lab06.markdown

 Now that we understand how the pass performs the analysis and how we will store each abstract state, we can begin implementation.

-First, you will implement a function `DivZeroAnalysis::transfer`, found in the `Transfer.cpp` file in the `src` directory, to populate the `OutMap` for each instruction.
+First, you will implement a function `DivZeroAnalysis::transfer`, found in `src/Transfer.cpp`, to populate the `OutMap` for each instruction.
 In particular, given an instruction and its incoming abstract state (`const Memory *In`), `transfer` should populate the outgoing abstract state (`Memory *NOut`) which is derived from the appropriate implementation of `eval`.

 The `Instruction` class represents the parent class of all *types* of instructions.